adelinelim/dbdiff/README.md

 # DBDiff
   DBDiff is a tool that allows you to compare data in the database after some CRUD actions.

+  It is useful to **compare** the state of the data **before and after** an action has been taken.

 DBDiff supports these database adapters:
-- mysql
+- **mysql**
-- postgres
+- **postgres**

 # Setup
-  Clone dbdiff to your machine and run bundle install in Terminal
+  Clone dbdiff to your machine and run bundle install in Terminal.
   ```
   bundle install
   ```

 # Usage
-  1. Go to the cloned folder in Terminal
+  1. Go to the cloned folder in Terminal.
   ```
   cd dbdiff
   ```

-  2. Run the dbdiff in Terminal
+  2. Run the dbdiff in Terminal.
   ```
   ruby dbdiff.rb
   ```